-Nissa Darbonne, executive editor-at-large, Hart Energy: Hi, thank you for joining us.
+Nissa Darbonne, executive editor-at-large, Hart Energy: Hi.
+Thank you for joining us.
 I'm Nissa Darbonne, executive editor-at-large for Hart Energy.
 I'm visiting with Tim Beard.
-Tim is vice president of drilling for Expand Energy, newly-merged Chesapeake and Southwestern.
+Tim is vice president of drilling for Expand Energy, the newly merged Chesapeake and Southwestern.
 Tim, thank you for joining us.

 Tim Beard, vice president of drilling, Expand Energy: Thanks for having me.

 ND: Tim was among speakers this morning at DUG Appalachia in Pittsburgh.
-Tim, we talked about a lot of drilling and completions, obviously on stage.
-Three areas in particular I wanted to zero in on would be—first obviously Expand has been DUC-ing and deferring tills and curtailing some existing wells via choke.
+Tim, we talked about a lot of drilling and completions, obviously, on stage.
+Three areas in particular I wanted to zero in on would be—first, obviously, Expand has been DUC-ing and deferring TILs and curtailing some existing wells via choke.
 Whereabout is Expand now in that program?

-ND: You mentioned the Haynesville, you operate both in the Haynesville and in the Appalachian Basin.
-A fellow Haynesville operator in the original Haynesville has been doing an extreme step out in terms of numbers of miles from the original Haynesville Bossier, Haynesville program north of Houston and making some incredible wells.
-But these are also a super deep, super high pressure, super high temperature.
+ND: You mentioned the Haynesville.
+You operate both in the Haynesville and in the Appalachian Basin.
+A fellow Haynesville operator in the original Haynesville has been doing an extreme stepout in terms of numbers of miles from the original Haynesville/Bossier program north of Houston and making some incredible wells.
+But these are also super deep, super high pressure, super high temperature.
 Have y'all been looking at that program to see if there's anything you can apply to yours?

 ND: Super.
 Thank you Tim.